 In parallel, we have also been working on the MWD Users Group in collaboration with FHWA.
-The kickoff meeting took place on October 28, 2021, and a second meeting was held on December 16.
-Future meetings will take place on the third Wednesdays of each month.
-This has been an excellent opportunity to exchange experiences and analysis approaches with other users across the United States and elsewhere, with nearly 90 participants in each of the first two meetings.
+The kickoff meeting took place on October 28, 2021, and the following meetings have been held on the third Wednesdays of each month.
+This has been an excellent opportunity to exchange experiences, analysis approaches and testing equipment, innovations, and standards with other users across the United States and worldwide, with nearly 100 participants in every meeting.